 Most clinics are along Loop 281 and near the CHRISTUS Good Shepherd and Longview Regional campuses.
 The downtown cultural district has some wellness practices.
 Telehealth serves patients in Marshall, Kilgore, and the surrounding East Texas communities.

-The information on this site is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-GLP-1 receptor agonists are prescription medications.
-Always consult with a qualified healthcare provider before starting, stopping, or changing any medication.
-Individual results may vary.
+This site is for educational purposes only and is not medical advice.
+Always consult a healthcare provider before starting any medication.
+Full disclaimer

 Yes.
 Texas allows telehealth prescribing.
 Telehealth is valuable for patients in surrounding Northeast Texas towns who use Longview as their healthcare hub.